vggm/daily-coding/README.md

 [`Day 12`](./problems/Day12.py) | HARD | **Amazon**

-There exists a staircase with N steps, and you can climb up either 1 or 2 steps at a time.
+There exists a staircase with ``N steps``, and you can climb up either ``1 or 2 steps at a time``.
 Given N, write a function that returns the number of unique ways you can climb the staircase.
 The order of the steps matters.

 For example, if N is 4, then there are 5 unique ways: